bondms/bondms.github.io/_drafts/filesystem-iteration.md

 ### Failure to handle special characters

-A naive implementation will often fail when encountering file or directory names that contain:
+A naive implementation will often fail when encountering file or directory names that contain unusual characters, such as:

 * Whitespace: space, tab, and even new-line characters are possible in file names.
-* Quote characters: single (‘) or double (“).
+* Quotes: single (‘) or double (“).
-* Wildcard characters (* or ?).
+* Wildcards (* or ?).
 * Special characters that are interpreted by the shell, such as a dollar sign ($) or backtick (`).
 * Characters that are illegal on some filesystem such as colon (:) which is invalid on VFAT but valid on other filesystems.
 * Hypens (-) that can be interpreted as option arguments.